 PMMF offers musicians an opportunity to focus on making music with little to distract them.
 The Festival has practice facilities, mentors, a welcoming environment and a very appreciative audience.

-The RCM program will be on hiatus in 2012, but we anticipate the program will develop further over the next few years.
+The RCM program is on hiatus, but we anticipate the program will develop further over the next few years.